-If you got this card in the last 30 days or so it is also probably worth asking Barclaycard if they would be willing to match you to this newly increased offer.
-You can find the increased offer here (not an affiliate offer, information not provided by Barclaycard).
+If you got this card in the last 30 days or so it is also probably worth asking Barclays if they would be willing to match you to this newly increased offer.
+You can find the increased offer here (not an affiliate offer, information not provided by Barclays).

 Do you plan to go for these 60,000 American Airlines miles?